 Adaptation in Insects

 Adaptation is the process whereby a group of organisms becomes better suited to its environment over the course of many generations.
 This fundamental concept of evolution shapes not only where an organism lives, but how it lives as well.
 Through a process of trial and error (error in this case meaning death without successful reproduction), combined with random genetic variations, populations of organisms and their descendants slowly become better adapted to the conditions around them.

 Animals may adapt to their environment with changes in their behavior (e.g. a bumble bee flies further south to find plants in bloom during an atypically cold spring).
 They also adapt with changes in body structure.
 Every aspect of an insects’ body may be explained as an adaptation to some environmental factor.
-Below are examples that may be helpful to review with students.
+See page 4 for some examples of insect adaptations.